open-source-labs/Reactime/README.md

 ### ❓ <b>I found a bug in Reactime</b>

 Reactime is an open source project, and we’d really appreciate your help with improving user experience.
-Please read [the developer README](src/README.md), and create a pull request (or issue) to propose and collaborate on changes to a repository.
+Please read [DEVELOPER README](src/README.md), and create a pull request (or issue) to propose and collaborate on changes to a repository.